* Tiny particles may absorb into skin, organs

 “The consequences (to consumers and to the food industry) of broadly distributing a food substance that is later recognized to present a safety concern have the potential to be significant,” the draft guide says.

-Makers of U.S. food additives and ingredients must prove that their ingredients are “generally recognized as safe” in order to legally sell them.
+Makers of most U.S. food additives and ingredients can tell the FDA that their ingredients are “generally recognized as safe” in order to legally sell them.

-The FDA said nanotechnology does not automatically fall into this category, meaning companies would have to show additional safety data before approval.
+The FDA said nanotechnology does not automatically fall into this category, meaning companies would have to prove additional safety data before approval.

 Erik Olson, director of food programs at Pew Health Group, a consumer advocacy group, said companies can often simply inform the FDA that certain food additives are safe.
 But the new guidelines for the first time show the FDA thinks nanomaterials deserve greater scrutiny.

 “The FDA is essentially saying (to companies), we don’t think you can just make your own decision a nanomaterial is safe without telling us,” Olson said.
 “That’s a fairly new development.”